lingpy/evaluation-paper/README.md

 The following sections introduce each step in detail.

 ## Morpheme annotation
 The [tutorial](https://pad.gwdg.de/ouxXcKnXTnaY7aAspf8E4w?view) which accompanies Wu et al. (2020) covers the essential functions of the EDICTOR interface.
 In this tutorial, we show how one can use the EDICTOR interface to edit the morpheme annotation.
-The example dataset `liusinitic.tsv` is given in this repository.
+Follow our previous pipeline to prepare the data in a `Wordlist` format.

 **Show the morpheme annotation column**